How To Buy Crude Oil From Nigeria: The Complete OFF-OPEC Guide For Buyers And Sellers

 Why This Statement?

 First, the NNPC is an OPEC registered nation, and so, abides by OPEC rules and regulations.
 Meaning that if a crude oil buyer wants to get Nigeria’s crude oil, they’d have to come down to Nigeria to have a talk with the NNPC, after which they can go on to purchase the quantity of crude oil they want at the full OPEC price.

 Every year, the NNPC puts out an advert for companies that meet a minimum critical requirement, to bid for crude oil lifting and marketing contracts.
 These organizations undergo a technical and financial evaluation to prove they are fully fit to lift and market Nigeria’s crude oil.

 Those awarded the contract usually get a year-long allocation/contract to sell Nigeria’s crude oil to refineries around the world, and this is done based on thorough OPEC practices.

-The discounts here can be as ridiculously low as $2, which never favors refineries or crude oil buyers who primarily look to buy Nigeria’s crude for resale purposes.
+The discounts here can be as ridiculously low as $2 or mostly none at all, which never favours crude oil buyers who primarily look to buy Nigeria’s crude oil for resale purposes.

 So What Are OFF-OPEC Sales

 Since OPEC (Organization of the Petroleum Exporting Countries), the world’s foremost body for regulating the price of crude oil, imposes strict practices for its member countries to follow, this limits the production capacity and sales of crude oil worldwide.

 Nigeria, for instance, as at July 2017, officially produces about 2.2 million barrels of crude oil a day.
 These figures are merely official numbers, but what is rumored to be generated is said to be over 3 to 4 million barrels of crude oil a day.